pre-eth/Memory-Chat-Bot/README.md

 1. Clone this repo.
 2. Make a build directory in the top level directory: `mkdir build && cd build`
-3. Compile: `cmake .. && make`
+3. Compile: `cmake .. && make && ./membot`
-4. Run it: `./membot`.

 ## Project Task Details

 These were the task descriptions provided by Udacity.
-My commits have my thought process and responses to the questions and prompts presented here.

 ### WARMUP TASK